Narc (video game): Legacy

 In 1990, Acclaim released Narc as a handheld LCD game.

 The game's main theme by Brian L. Schmidt was recorded by American alternative rock band Pixies and released as a B-side on their "Planet of Sound" single in 1990.

-Narc was seen briefly in the 1990 film Teenage Mutant Ninja Turtles as a group of teenagers were playing the game and fighting Mr. Big.

-Max Force and villains Dr. Spike Rush, Joe Rockhead and Mr. Big appeared as characters in the cartoon The Power Team.
+Upgraded versions of the same digitization technology used to create Narc was later used in Mortal Kombat and NBA Jam.

 Narc is included in the 2004 compilation Midway Arcade Treasures 2.

-Narc is a song on the soundtrack of Hotline Miami 2: Wrong Number, another ultra-violent video game.

 2005 game

+A reimagined version was announced to be in development in 2004.